ICTU/quality-time/docs/src/intro.md

 - Export of reports to PDF, both via the UI as well as via the API.
 - Notifications of events, such as metrics turning red, to Microsoft Teams.
 - Side-by-side comparison of measurements at different points in time.
+- Integration with issue tracker (Jira only at the moment) to manage actions and technical debt.
 - Dark and light UI mode.

 ```{seealso}